-Let's look at typical process of feature implementation for majority of projects:
+Let's look at the typical process of feature implementation/bug fixing for the majority of projects:

-- Implement feature, unit tests to cover new functionality
+- Implement feature, write unit tests to cover new functionality;

-Continuous Integration and Continuous Delivery require continuous testing because their goal is to provide users with quality applications and code.
-Continuous testing is often implemented as a set of automatic unit/integration/contract/acceptance/smoke/performance tests and other automatic tests in all sorts, shapes, and sizes required for your application.
+Continuous Integration and Continuous Delivery require automatic verification at all stages as their goal is to provide users with correctly working applications.
+Automatic verification is often implemented as a set of automatic unit/integration/contract/acceptance/smoke/performance tests and other automatic tests in all sorts, shapes, and sizes required for your application.

 Main ideas of CI/CD

-- CI/CD process was created primarily for development process automation;
+- The CI/CD process was created primarily for faster product development, preserving product quality

-- Automate the process to the maximum, the most time-consuming operations first;
+- Automate the processes to the maximum, the most time-consuming operations first

-- Builds are always reproducible — build is commutative and associative, if the code does not change, the build remains the same;
+- Builds are always reproducible – the build is commutative and associative, if the code is not changed, the build remains unchanged

-- Infrastructure as code - all build process is described in any DSL language (for example, groovy for Jenkins or yml for Docker files) to match the previous point and always be able to re-create artifacts;
+- Be able to recreate all required artifacts.
+Ideally, have all infrastructure as code – the entire build process is described in any DSL language (e.g. groovy for Jenkins or YAML for Docker files)

-- Well coordinated work of developers, testers and dev ops engineers, CI/CD will be impossible on a project if the whole team is not working together (as a team).
+- Well-coordinated work of developers, testers, and DevOps engineers.
+CI/CD is not possible on the project if the whole team is not working together (as a team).

-Automatic testing frameworks help QA engineers to define, run and automate various types of tests, which can help development teams to know, is new build passes tests or not.
-Automated tests include functionality tests, which are developed at the end of each sprint and aggregated into a regression test for the entire application.
-These regression tests then inform the team whether the new code change broke one or more tests developed in all functional areas of the application where there is testing coverage.
+The main form of verification on the CI/CD pipelines is automatic tests.
+Automated tests can include functional tests that are developed at the end of each sprint and are aggregated into a regression test for the entire application.
+These regression tests then inform the team if a new code change breaks one or more tests developed in all functional areas of the application where there is test coverage.

 Regression tests are just the beginning.
-Performance testing, API testing, static code analysis, security testing and other forms of testing also can be automated.
-The idea is to be able to run these tests either through the command line, webhook, or in the web service, and that they respond with status codes.
+Performance testing, API testing, static code analysis, security testing, and other forms of testing can also be automated.
+The idea is that these tests can be run either from the command line, via a webhook, or via a web service and that they respond with status codes.

-Once testing is automated, continuous testing implies that automation is integrated into the CI/CD pipeline.
-Some unit and feature tests can be integrated into the CI, which sets flags before or during the integration process.
-A test that requires a complete delivery environment, such as performance and safety testing, is often integrated into a CD and executed after the assemblies are delivered to the target environments.
+Once the testing is automated, continuous testing implies that the automation is integrated into the CI/CD pipeline.
+Some functional and unit tests can be integrated into the CI, which flags before or during the integration process.
+A test that requires a complete production environment, such as performance and security testing, is often integrated into a CD and performed after the artifacts are delivered to the target environments.